 Related blog post: Ka’ana Boutique Resort, Belize

 This tour is a no-brainer if you are flying in one day early, it is our favorite one-day tour out of Belize City.
-However, this isn’t an option for Belize Adventure Week participants, because it returns too late for you to make your 4:30 p.m. meeting time with us.
+However, this isn’t an option for Belize Adventure Week participants, because it returns too late for you to catch the last flight to Dangriga for your meeting with us.

-This tour is offered every day of the year, and they pick up anddrop off at all Belize City hotels .
+The Lamanai tour is offered every day of the year, and they pick up and drop off at all Belize City hotels.
 A 1.5 hour bus ride takes you to the New River.
 The banter of the guide is a little cheesy here, but this is not an omen for the rest of the day, don't worry.
 At the New River bridge you are transferred into jungle river cruisers that boat upstream about an hour to the ruins, stopping often to view the exotic wildlife along the river banks.
 On one trip our fantastic guide pointed out about 15 different tropical birds including: green-backed herons, olivaceous cormorants, jabiru stork, northern jacana, and purple gallinules.
 Crocodiles and blooming water lilies are also profuse.
 Arriving at the ruins, lunch is served and the tour that follows includes excellent interpretation.

-The tour is about $120/person and can be booked at the Biltmore desk upon arrival, contact for info: email@example.com.
+The tour is about $130/person and can be booked at the Biltmore desk upon arrival, contact for info: email@example.com.
+(Confirmed Slickrock guests are given a $10 discount, and kids also receive a discount.)
 What to bring: binoculars (a must!), money for the gift shop, rain and warm gear (the boat ride is cold, and if it rains you'll get wet too), bug spray, your iPod for the boat ride (the engine is noisy).
 This is a fantastic tour, don't miss it.
-For more information on all Belize Mayan ruin visit this page on our website.
+For more information on all Belize Mayan ruins visit this page on our website.
+Updated November 2017

 Related blog post: Best one-day tours out of Belize City

 Voted the Best Small Hotel of 2009 by the Belize Tourist Board, this lodge features nice thatch cabanas located right on the Rio Grande River.
 The lawn around the cabanas slopes down to the river bank.
 They have a fleet of Hobie kayaks; one of their tour options is to drop you off upstream and you paddle this flatwater stream unguided back to the lodge.
 The owners have lived in the area for a very long time, and used to publish a small magazine about Punta Gorda, so their local knowledge is extensive.
 There is a wonderful pool on the property and some of the rooms have kitchens.
-Rates are from $230/night.
-Contact them at thelodgeatbigfalls.com
+Rates are from $161-221/night, depending on the season.
+Contact them at thelodgeatbigfalls.com.

 Related blog post: Belizean jade masterpieces featured at Museum of Belize

 Located on the Mopan River in Bullet Tree Falls and an easy three-mile walk or taxi drive ($10 US) from downtown San Ignacio; this inexpensive lodge is a hidden jewel.
 Some of their cabins are tree houses.
 Spending the night under a 100’ guanacaste tree in a thatched tree house is like nothing else!
 The lodge is surrounded on three sides by the Mopan River, and parrots are in great number here, along with hundreds of other types of birds, making this an ideal location for bird watching.
 Coati, agouti, otter, and the giant iguana are among the many animals which are also regular visitors.
 The Parrot Nest has a low-key atmosphere and great home-cooked meals, but don't expect air conditioning or private bathrooms.
 If you need a guide or a trip booked any adventure is just a phone call away.
-Rates are $43-50 for a double and meals are $4-11.
+Rates start at $50 for a double and meals are also very reasonable.
 Phone: 011-501-820-4058, email: email@example.com, website: www.parrot-nest.com.
+Updated October 2015

 Located in the Cayo area of Belize and 5-1/2 miles from Tea Kettle village, Pook’s Hill is a fantastic jungle lodge.
 Their 300 acre property is about 98% dense, natural jungle, with the lodge property itself carved in the midst of a huge, jungle canopy.
 The lodge is built around a restored Mayan ruin, a rare residential site.
 The cabanas are first class, you won’t find anything that you could improve upon, and all have a private bath and electricity.
 A few of the cabins are built high on boardwalks and are perfect for birders.
 Pook’s Hill is only 2 miles from the Mayan cave Actun Tunichil Muknal and they offer daily tours, leaving at 5:30 a.m., hiking to the ruins in the morning mist.
 Their property has a network of nature trails, and a small river runs right through the property.
 They have an excellent library on local subject matter in their lounge area.

 In addition to tours of the famous Mayan cave they offer the other Belizean standards: horseback riding, Barton Creek Cave, Tikal, Caracol, Xunantunich and Mountain Pine Ridge to name a few.
 Their dining hall serves excellent meals for guests only and you mix your own drinks and keep track of them yourself.
 You will enjoy getting to know their excellent staff.
-High season rates start at $180 for a double.
-Meals are $7-18, and tours range from $44 - $151.
-Contact them by email: firstname.lastname@example.org, phone: 011.501.820.2017 or visit their website: www.pookshilllodge.com.
+Rates are $190-$285/night depending on room and season.
+Contact them by email: firstname.lastname@example.org, phone: 011.501.832.2017 or visit their website: www.pookshilllodge.com.
+Updated October 2016

 A nice choice for the budget traveler, this lodge is very basic; some of the rooms share a bathroom, but there are some nice touches.
 If you wish to rent a full house, they offer one at a very good price.
-The owner of this lodge, Bruno Kuppinger, runs the best tours in the area.
-These will be real exploratory adventures.
-He explores ruins and caves, many no other tour company visits.
-So for some real adventure consider his extensive roster of tours.
-Rates are from $40.
-Contact them at suncreeklodge.de
+Rates are from $50 for a double.
+Contact them at suncreeklodge.de.
+Updated October 2016

 Windy Hill Resort is located in the Cayo District, the most popular inland destination in Belize.
 It's the perfect location for our tours because it is accessible, and yet feels quite remote.
 They are located near several of Belize's greatest natural attractions including well-known Maya Temples, caves, rainforests, and jungle rivers.